Hiswe/hiswe.github.io/source/_posts/11-parcel-with-vue.md

 ## Main use

-Just specify a main file (either HTML, JS or CSS) and it will crawl all the dependencies and bundle them.
+Just specify an entry file (either HTML, JS or CSS) and it will crawl all its dependencies and bundle them.
 That's it.

-You may have to install other dependencies by I've found that Parcel tries to [install some of them for you](https://parceljs.org/hmr.html#automagically-installed-dependencies).
+You may have to install other [NPM packages](https://www.npmjs.com/) by I've found that Parcel tries to [install some of them for you](https://parceljs.org/hmr.html#automagically-installed-dependencies).
 That's such a good idea!

-Also being able to run a [Hot Module Replacement](https://parceljs.org/hmr.html) server in dev is quick way to start coding a web-application.
+Also being able to run a [Hot Module Replacement](https://parceljs.org/hmr.html) server in development is quick way to start coding a web-application.

 ## Transform configuration